BackupMeta (Backup and restore Opus metadata)

 Add the new command to a button, hotkey, context menu, etc. like any built-in command.

 Optional: Get ExifTool and install it on your system.
-It's not needed to create the backup file.
+It's not needed to create the recovery file.

-:three: To restore metadata, copy the commands from the recovery file to an Opus button and run them from there.
+You can also manually copy the commands from the recovery file to an Opus button and run them from there.
+See below for a short demo.

 Things you might enjoy reading